 Related info on this site:

 Use Colored Sand for Succulent Bouquets I like to display bouquets of succulent rosettes in clear glass containers filled with layers of sand.
 Practical as well as pretty, the sand lends color and interest, and serves as to anchor the stems so top-heavy rosettes don’t tumble out.
 Succulent sand bouquets make [Continue reading]

-From my online Craftsy Class: See how I made this bouquet in a Mason jar with crushed glass for ballast.
-Use this link to take my Craftsy class (all seven lessons) at 50% of the regular enrollment price—$20 instead of $40.
+How to Make a Succulent Bouquet is one of seven sessions of my online Craftsy class, Stunning Succulent Arrangements.
+Use this link to take the class (all seven lessons) at 50% of the regular enrollment price—$20 instead of $40!